+The qualities of a good sales manager are unusual.
 A sales manager’s job is not everyone’s cup of tea.
 Selling isn’t a desk job and management as we know it, and is taught, is skewed to a desk job.
 Consider the following with me.

 A Case Study

 In many ways, a salesperson is a lone ranger.
+Why?
 The desk job allows colleagues to bond between the hours of 8 to 5.
 Not so a salesperson.
-He is out there meeting different people every day, always on the move, overcoming challenges foreign to his desk mate.
-As such he will easily forget about his personal growth; I’m not talking about money here.
+He is out there meeting different people every day, always on the move, overcoming challenges foreign to his counterpart desk mate.
+As such, he will easily forget about his personal growth; I’m not talking about money here.
 I’m talking about furthering one’s education, choosing a life partner if one so desires, setting money aside for a rainy day (because the pyramidal structure that allows this does not accommodate the salesperson) and such other milestones in one’s life.

 Institutions must chose wisely whom they take up as a sales manager.
 Unwise choices could easily kill the goose that lays the golden egg.

 Check out our short courses and other services here.
 Or, if you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.Views – 535